trilitech/tezos-developer-docs/docs/developing/octez-client.md

 - Working with accounts
 - Sending transactions and interacting with contracts
-- Originating smart contracts and smart rollups
+- Originating smart contracts and Smart Rollups

 Other parts of Octez allow you to host, manage, and monitor nodes, bake blocks, and host RPC nodes.